HOW DID I END UP FILMING IN ACEH, INDONESIA?

 SEE BELOW SOME OF THE VIDEOS I CAN SHOW.
 MOST ARE NOT MADE PUBLIC FOR SECURITY REASONS.

-Cha Cha is a Chinese christian woman living in strict Islamic country.
-Her life story carries sorrows from Tsunami and hard struggle with her mother.
-She is believer of hope.
+Cha Cha is a Chinese Christian woman living in a strict Islamic country.
+Her life story carries sorrows from the Tsunami and a hard struggle with her mother.
+She is a believer of hope.

 2015-16

 Aziza is a single mother and a skillful gardener living in Banda Aceh, Indonesia.
-What is the life like for women in Aceh, after war & post Tsunami and present strict Islamic city under sharia´s law?
+What is life like for women in Aceh, after the war & post-Tsunami and a strict Islamic city under Sharia´s law?

 2015-16